PeachyDB-Inc/PeachyDB/Deployment/Tool8-DescribeClientStack.md

 # 8. Describe Client Stack
-In the main menu, choice '8' is meant for describe the AWS EC2 Instances in the Client Stack.
+In the main menu, choice '8' is meant to describe the AWS EC2 Instances in the Client Stack.
 Below steps can accomplish this.

 ```shell
 prompt> python3 peachydb_cluster_tool.py